D. Firth Griffith

 reBecoming an Earthling

 D. Firth Griffith walks the dreams of his ancestors, stumbling often but attempting to be an honorable heir in a world on the edge.
-Today, he is Wingina, the past, present, and future land of the Monican People.
+Today, he is Wingina, the past, present, and future land of the Monacan People.

 He is a father, horse-drawn woodwright, magikal storyteller, and award-winning indie author of five books on kincentric rewilding and eco-mythology.
 His latest book, The Plain of Pillars, is an epic novel and daring retelling of Celtic Mythology.